 - Visits to a local Maltings and a Contract Packager

-At the start of the course, there is an opportunity to participate in a full brew at York Brewery.
+At the start of the course, there is an opportunity to participate in a full brew at a York brewery.
 You will also receive a copy of ‘The Fundamentals of Mini-Brewing’, a book specially written to accompany the course.

 David Smith, the course leader, has been running his own brewing consultancy since 1988.
 A lifetime member and Fellow of the Institute of Brewing & Distilling, David has helped to establish over 170 breweries, both in the UK and abroad.
 He is assisted by Rob Smith, who joined Brewing Services Ltd in 2015 from the Meantime Brewing Company in Greenwich, London.
 Rob holds a Diploma in Brewing from the Institute of Brewing & Distilling and has experience in both production and quality control of cask, bottle and keg products.